cse110-fa22-group27/Team-Sleep-Deprived/admin/team.md

   <img alt="Team Logo" src="branding/team-logo.png" width=500 height=500>
 </p>

 Welcome to the **Team Sleep Deprived** Group Page!
 Here at **Team Sleep Deprived**, we believe in creating quality software that won't keep you up all night.
 Our developers work endlessly to ruin their sleep schedules so you don't have to ruin your own!
-Below you will find a brief description of our team brand and values and a short bit of information about each teammate.
+Below you will find a brief description of our team brand and values as well as a short bit of information about each teammate.
 <br>

 ## <ins>**Team Brand**</ins>
-Our team is currently still in the process of figuring out certain parts of our brand, but we do have some characteristic designs.
-We clearly have our team logo done and we decorate our software with typical evening/sleepy colors.
+Our team is currently still in the process of figuring the complete picture of our brand, but we do have some characteristic designs.
+Our team logo is done and we plan to decorate our software with colors that remind people of the sleep and the night.
+I (Jake) also like the idea of cat branding :smiley_cat:
 <br>